Relative p-adic Hodge theory: Foundations

+An additional consequence of this calculation is that while the map $R\{T_1,\dots,T_n\} \to S$ is not almost optimal, for any $c>1$ we can arrange for the quotient norm to be at most $c$ times the spectral norm on $S$, by running the construction with $f_1,\dots,f_n,g$ replaced by suitable $p$-th power roots. \end{remark}

-\begin{lemma} Let $R$ be a perfect uniform Banach $\Fp$-algebra with norm $\alpha$.
+For perfect uniform Banach $\Fp$-algebras, we have the following refinement of Proposition~\ref{P:finite etale Banach norm}. \begin{lemma} Let $R$ be a perfect uniform Banach $\Fp$-algebra with norm $\alpha$.
 Let $S$ be a finite perfect $R$-algebra admitting the structure of a finite Banach module over $R$ for some norm $\beta$.
 (Such $\beta$ exists when $S$ is projective as an $R$-module by Lemma~\ref{L:finite projective Banach}, and hence when $S \in \FEt(R)$.)
-Then there exists a unique norm $\gamma$ equivalent to $\beta$ under which $S$ is a perfect uniform Banach algebra. \end{lemma} \begin{proof} Equip $S \otimes_R S$ with the product seminorm induced by $\beta$.
+Then $S$ is a perfect uniform Banach algebra. \end{lemma} \begin{proof} Equip $S \otimes_R S$ with the product seminorm induced by $\beta$.
 By Lemma~\ref{L:finitely generated Banach}, the multiplication map $\mu: S \otimes_R S \to S$ is bounded.
 Consequently, there exists $c>0$ such that

 Rewrite \eqref{eq:finite uniform Banach} as $c \beta(xy) \leq (c \beta(x))(c \beta(y))$, then apply Fekete's lemma to deduce that the limit $\gamma(x) = \lim_{n \to \infty} (c \beta(x^n))^{1/n}$ exists.
 From \eqref{eq:finite uniform Banach} again, we see that $\gamma$ is a power-multiplicative seminorm on $S$ and that $\gamma(x) \leq c \beta(x)$.